Achintha9533/Pattern-Recognition/README.md

 ## Features

-* **Custom DICOM Dataset Loader:** Efficiently loads and preprocesses Lung CT DICOM images, including intelligent selection of central slices from patient series.
+* **Custom DICOM Dataset Loader:** Efficiently loads and and preprocesses Lung CT DICOM images, including intelligent selection of central slices from patient series.
 * **Flexible Image Preprocessing:** Configurable transformations for resizing, tensor conversion, and normalization to `[-1, 1]` pixel values.
 * **CNF-UNet Generative Architecture:** A robust U-Net backbone integrated with time-dependent conditioning for continuous flow learning.
 * **Sinusoidal Positional Embedding:** Incorporates continuous time information into the network using sinusoidal embeddings processed by a dedicated MLP.